emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/docs/views_and_web_components.md

 ![Read-write form-field DOM elements](images/image2.png)

-To make this magic work, your view subclass, has to do two things:
+To make this magic work, your view subclass has to do two things:

 1. It has to manage the two sets of DOM elements and instance variables and ensure that the same values are reflected in both sets.
 For example, see [HostView](../views/host_view.js) methods `readSelfFromModel()` and